nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 1. Set the `credential helper` Git configuration to `manager-core` (or `manager` which might be deprecated).
 1. Test the SSH Key setup by using `ssh -T git@github.com` per instructions from [GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection).

+> Also: If credential manager is already setup in a host Windows machine with WSL 2.0 installed, the WLS OS VM can access the existing CredMan installation and use that as its own configuration.

 ## Thursday 6-Apr-2023

 Spent more time tweaking VSCode for Java development, and working with the Testing and Debugging tools (for Java) in VSCode.
 I was able to import an existing project with a large file hierarchy, edit files, run tests (passing), and do the usual git operations.

 The Bucket Sort experimentation took several more hours of my day.
 I was exploring the performance implications of various changes to the algorithm, and trying to understand the algorithmic complexity through the modular method calls.
-At some point in the future I want to design Bucket Sort again, from the ground-up, through TDD, code, and analysis.
+At some point in the future I want to design Bucket Sort again, from the ground up using a TDD approach.

 ## Wednesday 5-Apr-2023